yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> plt.ylabel('Runtime (s)')
 ```

 **One good question is whether developing a version of this algorithm which can run in parallel would be an effective way to make it scale to larger data sets.** In the next cell, we look and how the plot would change if we could run the alignment process over four processors.
-This would effectively make each alignment run four times as fast (so each runtime would be divided by four) but it doesn't solve our scability problem.
+This would effectively make each alignment run four times as fast (so each runtime would be divided by four) but it doesn't solve our scalability problem.

 ```python
 >>> # if we could split this process over more processors (four, for example)